 Limited Liability Limited Partnership

 This newer entity type is available in some states.
 It operates like a limited partnership with a general partner that runs the business.
 However, the general partner’s liability is also limited in the same way it is for limited partners.
-Because they are not approved in all state, the LLLP is not a good choice if your business operates in multiple states.
+Because they are not approved in all states, the LLLP is not a good choice if your business operates in multiple states.

 Tax Implications for Partnerships